ethereum/devp2p/discv5/discv5.md

 - Topic advertisement was added.
 - Arbitrary node metadata can be stored/relayed.
+- Node identity crypto is extensible, use of secp256k1 keys isn't strictly required.
 - The protocol no longer relies on the system clock.
 - Communication is encrypted, protecting topic searches and record lookups against passive observers.